HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 every `n` hours, it is beneficial to specify `da_interval=n`, `delt_obs 1`, instead of `da_interval=1`, `delt_obs n`.

-The suspected reason is that all tasks in the parallelization are stopped and restarted after `da_interval` hours.
-In general, the number of these stops and restarts should be minimized.
+In general, it is beneficial to set `da_interval` as large as possible for a given setup.
+One reason is that after a simulation time of `da_interval`, the routines `assimilate_pdaf` and `update_tsmp` are called, each time assembling the state vectors and calling the PDAF library.
+Minimizing the number of these calls reduces compute time.

 ### DA:stat_dumpoffset ###